NorChainOfficial/norchain-sdk/docs/development/WALLET_INTEGRATION_COMPLETE.md

 ## Summary

-Successfully integrated the Noor Wallet web application into the NorChain monorepo as a unified ecosystem service.
+Successfully integrated the Nor Wallet web application into the NorChain monorepo as a unified ecosystem service.

 ## Changes Made